12darwin/Python_Project/README.md

 Keylogger - Detect key presses and store locally

 File integrity checker - Allows user to check and verify if files has been changed

+Hash verifier - Verify if the files has been modified through hash checking